nellieangelova/Containerized_Pipelines_GA/README.md

 ### **Why Singularity?**
 > Singularity is a container platform, that lets you export the whole pipeline and its software in a single file, called an *image*.
 This image, can then be copied and executed in any environment that has Singularity installed and works with a linux based kernel.
 Everything that happens in the environment the image is spawning, affects the environment itself, meaning that the container image is using the host machine but does not interfer with its software part.
 Simply putted, the host does not need to have any of the tools, packages and softwares needed by the image to support it, which can only mean that your workflow is as portable as it can ever be.
 Moreover, since the whole pipeline is a single, autonomous image, it can also be submitted as a job in any cluster environment, which is and the actual point this project was build in the first place.
-The user of the image can run it in high performing environments and get his/her results as fast as possible, so he/she can continue researching in no time, and all that, without the need of dealing with compatability issues and various software installations that possibly require work by system administrators and changes in systems used by many users, such as cluster environments.
+The user of the image can run it in high performing environments and get his/her results as fast as possible, so he/she can continue researching in no time, and all that, without the need of dealing with compatability issues and various software installations that possibly require work by system administrators and changes in systems used by many users, such as in cluster environments.

 &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp;&nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp;&nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp;&nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp;![SCS](/scs.png)